bradleyyang/hacktrent-app/README.md

 # Sign Language Translator Web App

-backend server that this frontend sends requests to: https://github.com/DanielHe09/ASL_to_text
+Backend server that this frontend sends requests to: https://github.com/DanielHe09/ASL_to_text

 A modern web application that translates between spoken words and sign language in both directions.